 The Right Tint

 Sunglasses come in different shapes, sizes, and colors, which means they are not equally built to fight off UV rays.
 Dark colors such as brown, gray, and green are the ideal sunglass tint for everyday use.
 The darker tinted-glasses are for reducing the sun glare and eyestrain.
 Lighter colors such as yellow, rose, and gold are ideal for the moderate light.
 They are ideal for snow-related sports because they help with depth perception and contrasts.
+Already decided to get one?
+OvernightGlasses can be of great help to deliver your glasses fast.

 There is a fashion trend with celebrities wearing tiny, Matrix-like sunglasses lately; a throwback to when these sunglasses were very popular from the 90’s.
 Cute as they may, these pairs do little in actually protecting your eyes.
 According to experts, a pair of sunglasses that do not fit well on your eyes means UV rays can still penetrate through them.
 This also rings true to janky pairs that sit too close or too far away from the eyes.